tkennon/pubsub/README.md

 encouraged to always have code listening on Subscriber channels to avoid deadlock.
 To add buffering to the Subscriber message channel, use the `WithCapacity(cap int)` option when creating the Subscriber.
-This option allows callers to specifiy the capacity of the Subscribers channel so that up to `cap` messages may be queued without blocking the publishing goroutine.
+This option allows callers to specifiy the capacity of the Subscriber channel so that up to `cap` messages may be queued without blocking the publishing goroutine.
 If a caller does not require guaranteed message deilvery and can accept some messages being dropped, then Subscribers may be created with the `WithAllowDrop()` option that allows the message to be dropped if it cannot be sent on the Subscribers channel.
-This ensures the publishing goroutines will never block waiting for a subscribing goroutine.
+This ensures the publishing goroutine will never block waiting for a subscribing goroutine.

 ## Messages

-Publishers and Subscribers accept and return `interface{}` values as messages, so it is up to the subscribing goroutine to type cast the received message to the concrete type that is expected.
+Publishers and Subscribers accept and return `interface{}` values as messages, so it is up to the subscribing goroutine to cast the received message to the concrete type that is expected.

 ## API stability